Michaelwhitney93/AlienInvaderDefender/proposal.md

 On this iteration of Tower Defense users will be able to,

 - [ ] Start the game
-- [ ] Place towers down on preditermined spots on the board
+- [ ] Place towers down on predetermined spots on the board
 - [ ] Upgrade towers with points earned from destroying enemies and/or winning a round.

 ## MVP's